lampapps/jabs/README.md

     *   View backup job configurations.
     *   View application logs (`scheduler.log`, `backup.log`).
     *   Monitor scheduler status (heartbeat).
 *   **Manifest Files:** Exports an independent HTML manifest for each backup set listing all files in all archives.
-It is searchable and sortable.
 The manifest also provides the backup job's configuration settings and a list of all archives in the set.
 This manifest is stored with the backup set and synced to AWS.
 *   **Encryption:** Optionally encrypts each tarball using GPG with a passphrase.
 Encrypted archives have a `.gpg` extension and can only be restored with the correct passphrase.

 ## Installation

 1.  **Prerequisites:**
-    *   Python 3.7
+    *   Python 3.7+
     *   pip (Python package installer)
     *   `awscli` (AWS Command Line Interface) configured, if using S3 sync.
     *   `gpg` (GNU Privacy Guard) for encryption/decryption (optional, but required for encrypted backups).

 2.  **Clone the Repository:**
     ```bash
-    git clone <your-repository-url> jabs3
+    git clone <your-repository-url> jabs4
-    cd jabs3
+    cd jabs4
     ```

 3.  **Set up Virtual Environment (Recommended):**